lassade/c2z/README.md

 ### Misc

-- `msvc` is supported, just pass it as target tuple like as: `-no-glue -target x86_64-windows-msvc`
+- `msvc` is supported, just pass it as target tuple like as: `-no-glue -target x86_64-windows-msvc` it also requires at least `-O1`

 ## Todo